 /**

-parameter as a String
+* or LONGVARCHAR parameter as a String in

 * the Java programming language.

-* CHAR
+* CHAR,

-* the String
+* the String object

 * returned has exactly the same value the JDBC

-value had in the
+* CHAR value had in the

 * database, including any padding added by the database.